Customise the Safari browser window on Mac

 Change the items in the toolbar: Add, remove and rearrange toolbar items by dragging them.
-For example, you can add an iCloud Tabs button that shows a list of web pages open on your other devices that have Safari turned on in iCloud preferences.
+For example, you can add an iCloud Tabs button that shows a list of webpages open on your other Apple devices that have Safari turned on in iCloud settings.

 Remove a toolbar item: Press and hold the Command key, then drag the item out of the toolbar.

 Tip: You can quickly rearrange toolbar buttons directly on the toolbar.
 Press and hold the Command key, then drag buttons right or left.
 This shortcut doesn’t work for the Back/Forward, Sidebar, Home, History or Downloads buttons, or the Smart Search field.

 If you see angle brackets at the right end of the toolbar, it means the window is too small to show all of the toolbar items.
 Enlarge the window or click the brackets to see the rest of the items.

 While in full-screen view, choose View > Always Show Toolbar in Full Screen.